terence9213/ZenikaAssignment/README.md

 (the project has not been tested for production due to time constraints)

+In the Employees Page, clicking on the cafe button of each row displays that employee's employment history.

+This is where they can be fired or hired.

 ## Considerations
+NOTE: The database is hosted on a free tier of Clever Cloud and is only allowed 5 concurrent connections.
-CORS issues were encountered but mostly mitigated by adding a policy to allow origin "http://localhost:5173"

-And also using only GET or POST methods .
+CORS issues were encountered but mostly mitigated by adding a policy to allow origin "http://localhost:5173", and also using only GET or POST methods on the front end.

 In hindsight, the database structure was overcomplicated for the scenario.